 With palm credit, you can borrow from 100 to 1000,000 naira with an interest rate of 7% and a repaying period of 6-7 months.

-The last time I borrowed money from fair money, I borrowed 1.5 million nairas.
+The last time I borrowed money from fair money, I borrowed 1.5 million naira.

-Do palm credit has any pros and cons?
+Does palm credit have any advantages and disadvantages?

 Yes.
 So many individuals have complained greatly about this platform and on the other hand, a lot of people have given commendations.